A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Introduction

-In this paper we establish two major results on OU type growth-fragmentations.
+We obtain two major results.
 We first prove (Theorem~\ref{thm:CV}) the convergence of a sequence of OU type growth-fragmentations when their characteristics converge in some sense.
-This conclusion generalizes Theorem~2 in \cite{Bertoin:CF}.
-The other result (Corollary~\ref{Ch4:cor:LLN}) concerns the long-time asymptotic behavior.
-Roughly speaking, under certain conditions the average size of the particles converges to a stationary distribution.
-This law of large numbers should be compared with the limit theorems for empirical measures of self-similar fragmentations and growth-fragmentations \cite{BertoinGnedin, Dadoun:Asymptotics}, as well as the law of large numbers in the context of branching Gaussian OU processes \cite{EHK:SLLN}.
+This conclusion generalizes \cite[Theorem~2]{Bertoin:CF}.
+The other result (Corollary~\ref{Ch4:cor:LLN}) concerns the long-time asymptotic behavior of OU type growth-fragmentations.
+Roughly speaking, we show, for a particular case, that the (random) empirical measure of particle sizes converges in probability to a deterministic measure.
+This law of large numbers should be compared with the limit theorems for self-similar fragmentations and growth-fragmentations \cite{BertoinGnedin, Dadoun:Asymptotics}, as well as the law of large numbers in the context of branching Gaussian OU processes \cite{AdamczakMilos:CLT} and branching diffusions \cite{EHK:SLLN}.

-We also find that OU type growth-fragmentations bear a connection with Bertoin's \emph{Markovian growth-fragmentations} \cite{Bertoin:GF-Markovian} and that they are the stochastic counterparts of certain (deterministic) growth-fragmentation equations; see \cite{BertoinWatson, DoumicEscobedo, Doumic,MischlerScher} for related works on the latter topic.
+We also find (Proposition~\ref{Ch4:prop:MOU}) that OU type growth-fragmentations bear a connection with Bertoin's \emph{Markovian growth-fragmentations} \cite{Bertoin:GF-Markovian} and (Proposition~\ref{Ch4:prop:gf-eq}) that they are the stochastic counterparts of a family of (deterministic) growth-fragmentation equations; see \cite{BertoinWatson, DoumicEscobedo, Doumic,MischlerScher} for related works on the latter topic.

-The rest of this paper is organized as follows.
-In Section~\ref{Ch4:sec:construction} we construct OU type growth-fragmentations and establish their regularities.
-In Section~\ref{Ch4:sec:OUGFP}, we find growth-fragmentation equations related to our model, establish a convergence criterion of a sequence of OU type growth-fragmentations, and prove the law of large numbers.
-In Section~\ref{Ch4:sec:Markovian} we discuss the connections between our model and Markovian growth-fragmentations \cite{Bertoin:GF-Markovian}.
-Finally, we present a remarkable example related to a destruction process of infinite random recursive tree in Section~\ref{Ch4:sec:RRT}.
+The paper is organized as follows.
+Section~\ref{Ch4:sec:BOUP} introduces OU type branching Markov processes.
+Section~\ref{Ch4:sec:OUGFP} studies OU type growth-fragmentations in depth.
+After giving the construction in Section~\ref{Ch4:sec:construction}, we present a many-to-one formula and related growth-fragmentation equations in Section~\ref{Ch4:sec:mto}, establish a convergence criterion for a sequence of OU type growth-fragmentations in Section~\ref{Ch4:sec:CV}, and prove a law of large numbers in Section~\ref{Ch4:sec:LLN}.
+Section~\ref{Ch4:sec:Markovian} draws connections to Markovian growth-fragmentations \cite{Bertoin:GF-Markovian}.
+Finally, Section~\ref{Ch4:sec:RRT} offers a remarkable example related to a destruction process of infinite random recursive tree \cite{BertoinBaur}.